 Sight and Insight: Doctors Helping Doctors

 Sight For All undertakes a reverse fellowship program at the Vietnam National Institute of Ophthalmology in Hanoi, where each year three young ophthalmologists are trained in a subspecialty field of the profession.
+Note: This video is age restricted due to graphic content.

 Sid’s Bad Sugar